anhnguyendepocen/website-2/readMe.txt

 The textbook is found at static -> files -> _book

 The introduction information is found at myWebsite -> content -> authors -> admin

+The top tool bar can be edited in myWebsite -> config -> _default -> menus.toml